ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 # Type and Value classes

 A Field Type must contain a Type class which contains the logic of the Field Type: validating data, transforming from various formats, describing the validators, etc.
-A Type class must implement `eZ\Publish\SPI\FieldType\FieldType` ("Field Type interface").
+A Type class must implement `Ibexa\Core\FieldType\FieldType` ("Field Type interface").
-All native Field Types also extend the `eZ\Publish\SPI\FieldType\FieldType` abstract class that implements this interface and provides implementation facilities through a set of abstract methods of its own.
+All native Field Types also extend the `Ibexa\Core\FieldType\FieldType` abstract class that implements this interface and provides implementation facilities through a set of abstract methods of its own.

 You should also provide a Value object class for storing the custom Field value provided by the Field Type.
 The Value is used to represent an instance of the Field Type within a Content item.
 Each Field will present its data using an instance of the Type's Value class.
-A Value class must implement the `eZ\Publish\SPI\FieldType\Value` interface.
+A Value class must implement the `Ibexa\Contracts\Core\FieldType` interface.
-It may also extend the `eZ\Publish\Core\FieldType\Value` abstract class.
+It may also extend the `Ibexa\Core\FieldType\Value` abstract class.
 It is meant to be stateless and as lightweight as possible.
 This class must contain as little logic as possible, because the logic is handled by the Type class.

 ## Type class

-The Type class of a Field Type provides an implementation of the [`eZ\Publish\SPI\FieldType\FieldType`](https://github.com/ezsystems/ezplatform-kernel/blob/v1.0.0/eZ/Publish/SPI/FieldType/FieldType.php) interface.
+The Type class of a Field Type provides an implementation of the [`Ibexa\Contracts\Core\FieldType\FieldType`](https://github.com/ibexa/core/blob/main/src/contracts/FieldType/FieldType.php) interface.

 ### Field Definition handling